 Can PSU Cable Extensions Cause Problems?

-Performance itself is one thing, but what about other possible issues with PSU cable extensions?
-Can using them at all cause any other problems to crop up?
-In general, you shouldn’t really experience any problems using PSU cable extensions normally.
+The performance is one thing, but what about other possible issues with PSU cable extensions?
+Can using the extensions cause further problems to crop up?
+In general, you shouldn’t experience any problems using PSU cable extensions normally.